Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 Fortune: If you’re working for a traditional publisher, it’s possible you’ll have a best-seller and earn lots of money.
 It’s about as likely as winning the lottery.
 Books that sell for $9 – $15 usually earn their authors about 25 cents per copy sold.
 (That’s what I’ve earned and what Jack Canfield mentions in the video, The Secret.)

-Writing articles for online use usually pays $2 – $15/article, or more if you’re really good at writing and/or a celebrity.
+Writing articles for online use usually pays $2 – $15/article, or more if you’re really good at writing or you’re a celebrity.
+Writing for magazines, add at least a zero to the end of those numbers.

-The biggest demand for writers is for Halloween-related books and articles.
+The biggest demand for ghost-related writers is for Halloween-related books and articles.

-Tip: If you want to write books, you may not see your work in print — or earn a cent from it — for six months to two years.
+Tip: If you write books for traditional publishers, you may not see your work in print — or earn a cent from it — for six months to two years.

-If you want to write for magazines, allow them at least three months’ lead time to publish your work.
+If you write for magazines, allow them at least three months’ lead time to publish your work.
 In other words, pitch Halloween articles no later than April or May.

 Typical opportunities for writers: